aplteam/Fire/Docs/ReadMe.md

 ### Search `⎕NL` (Name List)

 Since version 9.0 the API also allows you to search `⎕NL` recursively.
-Note that this always searched `#`.
+Note that this always searches `#`.

 Let's assume you want to perform a search for "string" in the names of all objects, and that the search should _not_ be case sensitive.

 We can do this without further ado because the defaults fit:

 ```
-      ⎕SE.Fire.SearchQNL 'search'
+      F.SearchQNL 'search'

 ```

-If we want to search for all functions that start their names with "Search" we must use a RegEx, and it must be a case sensitive search.
+If we want to search for all functions that start their names with "Search" we must use a RegEx, and it should be a case sensitive search.
 For that we need to set some parameters:

 ```
-      parms←⎕SE.Fire.CreateParmsFor_QNL_Search
+      parms←F.CreateParmsFor_QNL_Search
       parms.∆List  ⍝ List the defaults
  Case           0
  FullPath       0